Keir Starmer claims Labour can 'win next election' in speech interrupted by hecklers

-In his first big conference speech, the Labour leader pledged “make this nation anew” as he sought to bury the view built by Jeremy Corbyn that the party was “unpatriotic or irresponsible”.
+In his first big conference speech, the Labour leader sought to bury the view built by his predecessor Jeremy Corbyn that the party was “unpatriotic or irresponsible”.

-In an address lasting an hour and a half, the Labour leader was repeatedly heckled by supporters of Mr Corbyn, who were then shouted down by a supportive crowd.
+In an address lasting an hour-and-a-half on Wednesday, the Labour leader was repeatedly heckled by supporters of Mr Corbyn, who were then shouted down by a supportive crowd.

 Sir Keir had grappled with the Labour left throughout the conference, but told delegates his party were now ready to win.